seqweb/seqweb/docs/systems_design.md

 ## Subsystems of the Systems

+Having identified the three major systems that comprise the SeqWeb ecosystem, we now examine their component subsystems to understand how each system is organized and functions.

-Each subsystem is scoped to a separate area of concern or particular _domain_ of operation.
+Each subsystem is scoped to a separate area of concern or particular operational _domain_.
 From an internal or implementation perspective, they are best described using their own domain-specific vocabularies.

 ### ![OEIS Icon](/assets/icons/oeis_icon_64x64.png) OEIS Subsystems

-The OEIS system operates and maintains a set of closed, proprietary subsystems that store, search, and serve the OEIS data via the `www.oeis.org` website, hosts a user-developed wiki at the `www.oeis.org/wiki` subsite, and provides online tooling for its large volunteer community to review and edit submissions via the `www.oeis.org/drafts` subsite.
+The OEIS system operates and maintains a set of closed, proprietary subsystems that:
+- store, search, and serve the OEIS data via the `www.oeis.org` website
+- host a user-developed wiki at the `www.oeis.org/wiki` subsite
+- provide online tooling for its large volunteer community to review and edit submissions via the `www.oeis.org/drafts` subsite

-Most importantly, from SeqWeb's perspective, the OEIS operates what we will call its _Publication Subsystem_ that regularly uploads updated snapshots of the entire OEIS article corpus and associated collateral materials into the GitHub system.
+Most importantly, from SeqWeb's perspective, the OEIS operates what we refer to as its _Publication Subsystem_ that regularly uploads updated snapshots of the entire OEIS article corpus and associated collateral materials into the GitHub system.

 ### ![GitHub Icon](/assets/icons/github_icon_64x64.png) GitHub Subsystems

+The GitHub system provides the repository infrastructure that enables the OEIS and SeqWeb systems to store and deliver data.
+It also hosts project code, docs, collateral, and website.

 The GitHub system supports four primary _Repository Subsystems_:
 - ![OEIS Data Icon](/assets/icons/oeisdata_icon_32x32.png) `oeisdata`